Same-sex marriage in Pennsylvania: Demographics and marriage statistics

 The Pennsylvania Department of Health records the number of marriages performed each year, but does not distinguish between different-sex and same-sex marriages in its data.
+A 2016 study by the United States Department of the Treasury showed that Philadelphia, Harrisburg, Pittsburgh, Lancaster and Allentown were the cities with the highest proportion of same-sex marriages.

-A 2016 study by the United States Department of the Treasury showed that Philadelphia, Harrisburg, Pittsburgh, Lancaster and Allentown were the Pennsylvania cities with the highest percentage of same-sex marriages in the state.
 2017 estimates from the United States Census Bureau showed that there were about 32,700 same-sex households in Pennsylvania.
 This represented an increase compared to 2016 (about 32,400 households), 2015 (about 31,400 households) and 2014 (about 28,700 households).
 The bureau estimated that 58.6% of same-sex couples living in the state in 2017 were married.
+The 2020 U.S. census showed that there were 21,782 married same-sex couple households (9,837 male couples and 11,945 female couples) and 18,508 unmarried same-sex couple households in Pennsylvania.

 Public opinion

-An April 2011 Public Policy Polling (PPP) survey found that when Pennsylvania voters were asked to choose between same-sex marriage, civil unions, or no legal recognition of same-sex relationships, 30% supported same-sex marriage, 33% supported civil unions, and 35% opposed all legal recognition.
-2% were undecided.
-A July 2011 PPP survey found that 38% of Pennsylvania voters thought that same-sex marriage should be legal, while 51% thought it should be illegal and 11% were not sure.
-In a separate question offering voters the option of civil unions, 32% supported same-sex marriage, 36% supported civil unions, and 31% opposed all legal recognition.
-1% were unsure.
-A November 2011 survey by the same polling organization found that 36% of Pennsylvania voters thought same-sex marriage should be legal, while 52% thought it should be illegal and 12% were not sure.
-In a separate question offering voters the option of civil unions, 29% supported same-sex marriage, 35% supported civil unions, and 33% opposed all legal recognition, while 1% were not sure.
-A May 2012 PPP survey found that 39% of Pennsylvania voters thought same-sex marriage should be legal, while 48% thought it should be illegal and 13% were unsure.
-Offered the option of civil unions, 35% supported same-sex marriage, 33% supported civil unions, and 28% opposed all legal recognition.
-3% were unsure.
+Various polls have been commissioned by participants in the same-sex marriage debate.
+The poll results reflect different question wording and sampling.
+An April 2011 Public Policy Polling (PPP) survey found that when Pennsylvania voters were asked to choose between same-sex marriage, civil unions, or no legal recognition of same-sex relationships, 30% supported same-sex marriage, 33% supported civil unions and 35% opposed all legal recognition, while 2% were undecided.
+In July 2011, in a separate question offering voters the option of civil unions, 32% of respondents supported same-sex marriage, 36% supported civil unions and 31% opposed all legal recognition, while 1% were unsure.
+In November 2011, the PPP showed that 29% of voters supported same-sex marriage, 35% supported civil unions and 33% opposed all legal recognition, while 3% were not sure.
+In May 2012, the same polling organization showed that 35% of voters supported same-sex marriage, 33% supported civil unions and 28% opposed all legal recognition, while 4% were unsure.

-An August 2011 Franklin & Marshall survey found that 50% of Pennsylvania respondents supported a constitutional amendment to legalize same-sex marriage, while 42% opposed it and 8% were not sure.
-A separate question on the same survey found that 62% of respondents supported a law legalizing civil unions for same-sex couples, while 34% opposed it and 5% were not sure.
-A June 2012 Franklin & Marshall survey found that 48% of Pennsylvania respondents supported a constitutional amendment to legalize same-sex marriage, while 49% were against such an amendment, an increase of 6% in support since 2009.
+The August 2011 Franklin & Marshall College survey found that 50% of Pennsylvania respondents supported a constitutional amendment to legalize same-sex marriage, while 42% opposed it and 8% were not sure.
+A separate question on the same survey found that 62% of respondents supported a law legalizing civil unions for same-sex couples, while 34% opposed it and 4% were not sure.
+The June 2012 Franklin & Marshall College survey found that 48% of Pennsylvania respondents supported a constitutional amendment to legalize same-sex marriage, while 49% were against such an amendment, an increase of 6% in support since 2009.
 A separate question on the same survey found that 63% of respondents favored a law legalizing civil unions for same-sex couples, while 33% were against such a law, an increase in support of 5% since 2009.